 What happens if my SR-22 coverage lapses?

 If your coverage lapses, your insurer is generally obligated to notify your state.
 This may result in immediate license suspension and could extend the length of time you are required to maintain the SR-22.
+Maintaining continuous coverage throughout the entire filing period is essential.

 Do all insurance companies offer SR-22 filings?

 No. Some insurers do not handle SR-22 filings, and others may not offer coverage to drivers with certain violation histories.
-Comparing options from multiple sources helps identify insurers that serve drivers in your situation.
+Reviewing options from multiple sources helps identify insurers that serve drivers in your situation.

 Can I remove the SR-22 from my policy once the required period ends?